 Following their latest combination, we’ve decided to look at the most prolific pairs in the division’s history, here are the five Premier League partnerships with the most goal combinations.

 Darren Anderton and Teddy Sheringham – 27 goal combinations

 Another Tottenham pairing sit fifth in the rankings for most lethal Premier League partnerships, Darren Anderton and Teddy Sheringham having combined for 27 goals during their time with the north London outfit.

-The two were key components of the Spurs side during the early years of the Premier League with Sheringham finishing as the division’s leading scorer in its inaugural campaign, Anderton establishing himself as a key figure in the side that same season after arriving from Portsmouth.
+The two were key components of the Spurs side during the early seasons of the Premier League, with Sheringham finishing as the division’s leading scorer in its inaugural campaign and Anderton establishing himself as a key figure in the side after arriving from Portsmouth.

 Anderton spent more than a decade with the club and remained a regular in the side during both of Sheringham’s stints at Tottenham, the forward spending a four-season spell at Manchester United in between two spells at White Hart Lane.

-The duo also featured together on 15 occasions for England, including forming part of the squad that reached the semi-finals of the European Championships on home soil in 1996.
+The duo also featured together on 15 occasions for England, including forming part of the squad that reached the semi-finals of the European Championship on home soil in 1996.

 Robert Pires and Thierry Henry – 29 goal combinations